There are a number of reason you may need to thicken milk. And no matter the reason, you will find the simplest and best methods right here.

-The most common way you will use for thickening milk is by reducing it.
+The most common method you can use for thickening milk is reducing it.
 This ubiquitous cooking technique is used by chefs the world over in all types of cooking.
 And it is a great way to thicken milk for all types of recipes.

-Reduced milk also offers a creamy and fuller flavor since as the moisture leaves, the fat, sugar, and protein is left in higher concentrations than unthickened milk.
+Reduced milk also offers a creamy and fuller flavor.
+This occurs because when the moisture leaves, the fat, sugar, and protein is left in higher concentrations than un-thickened milk.

-This method for thickening milk is quite popular in Indian cuisine and is growing in popularity in Western cooking as well.
+This method for thickening milk is quite popular in Indian cuisine and is growing in popularity in Western cooking and baking as well.

 Thicken Milk with Starch

 Probably the most popular way to thicken milk in the US is by adding a starch.
-This is a popular way to thicken milk being used in soups, sauces, and roux.
+This is a great way to thicken milk that is used in soups, sauces, and roux.

 The most commonly used thickeners are corn starch and all-purpose flour.
 But other flours can be used such as potato flour, rice flour and even tapioca flour.

 The most common way to thicken milk with a starch is to add a tablespoon of butter and your starch to a pan while heating it on medium low.

 Stir your mixture, creating a roux.
 Then add your milk to the mixture and continue to stir until it is well blended.
 You will now have a well thickened milk perfect for all types of sauces.

 Starches are composed of tiny granules that absorb, or bond with liquid.
 There are many starches you can use to thicken milk including cornstarch, flour, and tapioca starch.Tip